zombie-einstein/zombie-einstein.github.io/_posts/2020-06-27-probabilistic_ca.md

 tags: cellular-automata python
 ---

-*The code for this project can be found on it's [github repo](https://github.com/zombie-einstein/probabilistic_ca)*
+*The code for this project can be found on its
+[github repo](https://github.com/zombie-einstein/probabilistic_ca)*

 ## Introduction